Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Results

 To answer the question of whether the abusive content has grown in the same manner, we plotted the relative share of abusive content in Figure \ref{fig:relativenumber}.
 The black line represents the relative share for all messages.
-We observe that the share of abusive content increased from 4.5\% to 7.0\% during the 26 months.
+We observe that the share of abusive content increased from 2.4\% to 3.4\% during the 26 months.
 The red line shows the portion of abusive messages in the seed channels.
-It is not surprising that the share is much higher since these channels were classified as hater channels by \citet{hatenotfound}.
+It is not surprising that the share is significantly higher because these channels were classified as hater channels by \citet{hatenotfound}.
 The line follows the trend: the abusive content of the selected channels is growing.
-The green line visualizing the percentage of abusive messages in the channels being in the first-degree network of the seed channels\footnote{A channel is in the first-degree network if a seed channel mentions the channel or forwards a message from this channel and vice versa.} does not exhibit the trend.
+The green line visualizing the percentage of abusive messages in the channels being in the first-degree network of the seed channels\footnote{A channel is in the first-degree network if a seed channel mentions the channel or forwards a message from this channel and vice versa.} does not show the trend.
 A potential explanation is that the number of channels in the first-degree network has increased over time, causing an alignment of the relative share with the overall average.
-Overall, the prevalence of abusive content for the entire time period is 6.2\%.
+Overall, the prevalence of abusive content for the entire period is 3.1\%, 5.3\% for the seed channels, and 3.5\% for the 1st degree network of the seed channels.

-Summing up, we observe the trend that messages classified as \textit{abusive} by our combined model increase in absolute and relative terms in the German hater community on Telegram.
+In summary, we observe the trend that messages classified as \textit{abusive} by our combined model increase in absolute and relative terms in the German hater community on Telegram.